firavoyage/blogging/projects.md

 - practice
   - workbook & textbook for the ordinary
   - challenge & notes for the gifted
+- idea
+  - the world is nothing but unordered observations
+  - also known as knowledge point
+  - which is same difficulty for each
+  - with proper division and reference
+- mode
+  - thanks to sponsors on github and patreon
+  - it could be pure knowledge
+  - without the poor's desire of social class leap
+- self
+  - a bot reading lecture notes & answering questions
+  - a learner solving problems & writing wiki
+- mood
+  - prudence
+  - scepticism
+  - humbleness
 - foresight
   - all definitions
   - all theories without strict proof